jeffreybasoah/jeffreybasoah.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student in Human-Centered Design and Engineering at the University of Washington, specializing in **Human-Computer Interaction** with a focus on **AI/ML fairness**.
+I am a third-year Ph.D. student in Human-Centered Design and Engineering at the University of Washington, specializing in Human-Computer Interaction with a focus on AI/ML fairness.
 I am a member of the [Tactile and Tactical (TAT) Design Lab](https://tat-lab.github.io/), under the guidance of [Dr. Daniela Rosner](https://www.hcde.washington.edu/rosner), and the [Wildlab](https://wildlab.cs.washington.edu/), where I am also advised by Dr. Katharina Reinecke.
 My work across these labs focuses on exploring design, technology, and social impact through interdisciplinary research.

 I am deeply invested in promoting responsible AI/ML systems that prioritize **fairness**, **inclusivity**, and **equity**.
 My research investigates the sociotechnical implications of **race**, **culture**, **identity**, and **power**, especially in how **intelligent systems** and **automated language technologies** interact with underrepresented communities.
 Leveraging **inclusive design** and **justice-driven frameworks**, I aim to enhance user experiences with a particular emphasis on **Black American communities**.